memgraph/pymgclient/docs/source/module.rst

 ..
 NOTE::

-   Most database errors are surfaced as :exc:`OperationalError`.
-The one refinement is :exc:`TransientError` (a subclass of :exc:`OperationalError`), raised for retryable conditions such as a high-availability failover; see :func:`is_transient_error`.
+   Most database errors are surfaced as :exc:`DatabaseError` (with connection-related failures raised as :exc:`OperationalError`).
+Retryable conditions such as  a high-availability failover are raised as :exc:`TransientError` (a subclass of :exc:`OperationalError`); see :func:`is_transient_error`.

 ##################
 Graph type objects